Exchange programme for students in social (educational care) work, education & health care

 - Besides classical instructions, students can ask for individual assistance.

 Why study Crossing Borders?

-- Diversity of the city of Antwerp
+- Situated in the diverse and dynamic city of Antwerp

-- Active students network
+- Active student network

 Study in Antwerp, Belgium

 - Home to more than 44.000 students and around 170 nationalities.

 - Antwerp is a safe, diverse and welcoming international student city.

 - Situated on the River Scheldt, this mini metropolis is a gateway to the world.

 - A perfectly located economic hub steeped in history, and always evolving.